hexagoncircle/ryan-mulligan-dev/src/blog/project-keyboard-navigation.md

 ---
 title: A Horizontal Scroll List and Custom Keyboard Navigation
-description: An exploration of component keyboard control and interactions with large sections of focusable content.
 subtitle: An exploration of component keyboard control and interactions with large sections of focusable content.
 date: 2021-11-15
 ---